Manage Tokens

 null

-Token Domain Policies are managed using the policies/domain/
+Token Policies are managed using the policies/rrsets/ endpoint under the

 Usage of this endpoint requires that the request’s authorization token has the